On the asymptotics of the meromorphic 3D-index: Introduction

 where $A$ is the Euclidean area of a horospherical cross-section of the cusp of $M$ and $L(\gamma)$ is the length of a geodesic representative of the free homotopy class of $\gamma$ computed in the same cross-section.

 One of the main conjectures of \cite{tudor-stavros}, known as the ``\nword{1}{loop} conjecture'', predicts that

 where $\torsion(M,\rho_z,\gamma)\in\CC^*/\{\pm1\}$ is the adjoint Reidemeister torsion introduced by Porti~\cite{porti1997}, corresponding to the holonomy representation~$\rho_z$ of an algebraic solution~$z$, which is either $\rho^\geo$ or a small deformation of it.
-In particular, combining \eqref{tau=1loop-into} and \eqref{oneloop-conjecture-eq-intro} we obtain a conjectural topological interpretation of our $\tau$-invariant in terms of the adjoint Reidemeister torsions associated to the respective representations.
+In particular, combining \eqref{tau=1loop-into} and \eqref{oneloop-conjecture-eq-intro} we obtain a conjectural topological interpretation of our $\tau$-invariant in terms of the adjoint Reidemeister torsion associated to the geometric representation $\rho^\geo$.